 For people trying to become parents, the road to pregnancy is always longer than you hope.
 Even if you’re one of the lucky few who gets pregnant on the first try, the two-week wait can be agonizing.
 For couples with fertility issues, that two-week wait can turn into a one-year wait that takes you through many emotional highs and lows and medical twist and turns.

 A fertility specialist is your best ally in the fight against infertility, so don’t hesitate to seek help if you need it.
 For many couples, intrauterine insemination (IUI) offers an excellent shot at a healthy pregnancy.
-But what can you expect after IUI?
-And how will you know if you’re pregnant?
+But what can you expect after IUI, what are the common symptoms, and how will you know if you’re pregnant?
 Here’s what you need to know.

 Is IUI Right for You?